vesoft-inc/nebula/docs/manual-doc/functions-and-operators/set-operations.md

 UNION ALL\
 GO FROM 2 OVER e1
 ```
-returns all the neighbors vertex id of `1` and `2`, with all duplications.
+returns all the neighbors of vertex `1` and `2`, with all possible duplications.

 `UNION` can also work with the `YIELD`-syntax-returned properties.
 For example, let's suppose the results of the following two queries